 The Wisconsin Constitution, Article VIII, Section 1, provides for uniformity of assessments.
 The assessor is charged with the task of determining the fair market value of your property made in accordance with Chapter 70 of the Wisconsin Statutes which requires all property subject to assessment to be valued by the assessor in the manner specified in the Wisconsin Property Assessment Manual from actual view or from the best information that the assessor can practicably obtain, at the full value which could be ordinarily obtained at a private sale.
 These property values are made by state-certified assessors, and every effort is made to achieve the greatest possible degree of uniformity.

-The FINALIZED 2016 Assessments are available for viewing online at:
+The PRELIMINARY 2018 Assessments are available for viewing online at:

-- Change of Assessment Notices: Mailing to be Announced at a Later Date.
+- Change of Assessment Notices: Mailing July 2nd 2018.

-- First Meeting of the Board of Review (BOR): Begins the 2nd Monday of May.
+- First Meeting of the Board of Review (BOR): Begins July 17th, at 9am.